prabhasg03/academic_work/README.md

 pwd4 respectively.
 Write a servelet for doing the following:]()
 ```
  1. Create a Cookie and add these four user id’s and passwords to this Cookie.
-2. Read the user id and passwords entered in the Login form (week1) and authenticate with the values (user id and passwords ) available in the cookies.If he is a valid user(i.e., user-name and password match) you should welcome him by name(user-name) else you should display “You are not an authenticated user”.
+2. Read the user id and passwords entered in the Login form (week1) and authenticate with the values (user id and passwords ) available in the cookies.
+If he is a valid user(i.e., user-name and password match) you should welcome him by name(user-name) else you should display “You are not an authenticated user”.
  Use init-parameters to do this.
 Store the user-names and passwords in the web.xml and access them in the servlet by using the getInitParameters() method.
 ```
 # TASK 9